tiffanyng23/tiffanyng23/README.md

-- Hi 👋 I’m Tiffany (she/her)!!
+- Hi I’m Tiffany!!
 I’m interested in data analytics and am currently doing projects to continue to develop my Python and SQL skills.
-Feel free to contact me through LinkedIn for any collaboration opportunities!!
+Feel free to contact me through LinkedIn for any inquiries or collaboration opportunities!!

 <!---